This is an age-old media related question and there are many answers.

-My advice to all of our clients is to get the casting selection options right.
+Our advice to clients is to get the casting selection options right.
 Where possible record a short demo for your project with your selected talent to share with your production team or client to make sure the voice works for your creative vision before the final recording.
-If you are not sure the demo works, re-cast and re-record another demo.
+If you are not sure the demo works, re-cast and re-record another scratch demo.
 This is often a free service with VO agencies.

 - BREAK THE RULES

-I have clients who now break all the gender rules and it really doesn’t matter if you use a male or female if the voiceover resonates with your audience and delivers auditory perfection.
+We also have clients who break all the gender rules and say that it really doesn’t matter if you use a male or female if the voiceover resonates with your audience and delivers auditory perfection.

 - CREATIVE NOTES/GUIDE TRACKS

 We personally believe that writers not only need to write scripts that are on-message, but should also produce detailed directions and creative guidance for our voice talents to help bring their stories to life.
 Writers should also craft scripts which are gender specific.

 Voiceover.Cafe regularly cast multilingual talents for a lot of top ad agencies in London and New York and we always request a rough VO guide track in English from the creative directors to help set the style, tone, pace and gravitas required.
 Guide tracks greatly help our talents and VO directors during the recording process, especially when recording multilingual adaption versions.